bluenote-1577/phase-doc/docs/source/tutorials/tut1.rst

 NZ_CP081897.1.haplosets
 **********************

-For the rest of the files, they are stored in ``example_output/NZ_CP081897.1``. floria outputs results for each individual contig in the bam file.
+For the rest of the files, they are stored in ``example_output/NZ_CP081897.1``. floria outputs results for each contig in the bam file.
 Because we only have one contig, there is only one output folder.
 Let's start with the ``NZ_CP081897.1.haplosets`` file.

 The ``*.haplosets`` file is present for every contig phased.
 This describes the strain-level read clusters output by floria.